Creative Writing Fall 2022

 C W 882 1 Architectonics of the Play Monday 12:30-3:15 p.m.
 Anne Galjour

 Prerequisite: Classified graduate status in the M.F.A. in Creative Writing or consent of instructor.
 In this M.F.A.
-Creative Process course we examine the structure of action by exploring how playwrights work with Time, Ritual, Symbols, Metaphor, Ma (negative space) Sound, and Architecture to communicate themes and ideas.
+Creative Process course we examine the structure of action by exploring how playwrights work with Time, Ritual, Symbols, Metaphor, Ma (negative space) Sound and Architecture to communicate themes and ideas.
 How does Suzan Lori-Parks employ the famous Zapruder film of JFK being shot to explore the great hole in American History?
 How do Akira Kurosawa and Harold Pinter employ Ma (negative space) in creating scenes?
 How does Beckett use symbols and sound to create a theatrical world?
 How does Adam Bach use tape on the stage floor to establish real and imagined boundaries?
 How does Velina Hasu Houston use the ritual of serving tea to release a ghost story?
 These are a few examples of how we will dive into the creative process.
 Discussion of texts and in-class writing prompts will produce germinal seed ideas for your own plays and monologues that you will develop throughout the semester.
 Poets, fiction writers and creative non-fiction writers are also most welcomed to participate.

 C W 893 Written M.A.
 Creative Project (3 units) By Arrangement

-Prerequisite: advancement to M.A. candidacy in English: Creative Writing.
+Prerequisite: advancement to M.A. candidacy in English: Creative Writing or the MA in Creative Writing.
 Advancement To Candidacy (ATC) and Culminating Experience Proposal forms must be on file in the Division of Graduate Studies the semester before registration.
 These 3 units M.A. students sign up for while working on the culminating experience/thesis/written creative project, which may be a collection of short stories, a group of poems, a novel or a play.
 To enroll: contact your thesis/written creative work committee chair the first week of the semester for the schedule and permit numbers to add the class.
 You must enroll in this course or you will not receive credit for your thesis.

 C W 893 Written M.F.A.
 Creative Work (6 units) By Arrangement